kunalkathuria/sv_caller/README.md

     -e|--n_match_thresh         (same as above for number of base pair matches in alignment, instead of AS, def = .95) -f|--n_pct_thresh           (min ratio of matching bases in a given alignment to mean read length required for read to be used in analysis, default =  0)
     -g|--calc_thresh            (max entries of bamfile used to ascertain stats like coverage, mean insert length etc., def = 500,000)
-    -i|--sam_path               (*REQUIRED: complete path to samtools command, including /samtools) -j|--bp_margin              (in deciding breakpoint start, stop this is the minimum margin added to either side of breakpoint to account for sequencing errors etc. unless the calculated margin around breakpoints is anyway larger, def = 20 --> 10 added to either side)
+    -i|--sam_path               (complete path to samtools command, including /samtools) -j|--bp_margin              (in deciding breakpoint start, stop this is the minimum margin added to either side of breakpoint to account for sequencing errors etc. unless the calculated margin around breakpoints is anyway larger, def = 20 --> 10 added to either side)
     -k|--splitter_rate          (to save time, only 1 split read mapping within these many bases of others is used to improve breakpoint precision, since only 1 is really required if coming from same junction/breakpoint, def = 250)
     -l|--slop                   (in SV determination using PE mappings, this extra slop is used in calculating overlap as necessary for whatever reason, not needed ordinarily, def = 0)
-    -m|--rd_signal              (whether or not to use read depth signal, e.g. if CN file is not available set this to 0, def = 1)
+    -m|--rd_signal              (SET to 1 if using -x; whether or not to use read depth signal, e.g. if CN file is not available set this to 0, def = 0)
     -n|--rec_overlap            (min reciprocal overlap needed with CN region to boost/give more weight to intermediate PE-claimed SV)
     -o|--var_rate               (2 clusters are compared for overlap within this much max distance between breakpoint start locations, while consolidating clusters into variants; the lower this margin is, the faster the code will be; value should be around high-percentile of breakpoint region width and so depends upon coverage, def = 250)
     -p|--refresh_rate           (too specific, broadly -- controls how often variant list cleaned up.
 See ClassifyVariants.py, def = 5)